I write these words from a chair

 that doesn’t quite belong—

-wicker-backed, cushion reupholstered
+wicker-backed, the cushion reupholstered

 too many times to remember.